BethHilbert/SQL-DietaryRestrictions/README.md

-# Dietary Restrictions Around The Globe (using SQL, R, Tableau)
+# Dietary Restrictions Around The Globe

-Data modeling using SQL Server, R, and Tableau.
+Data modeling and analysis using SQL Server, R, and Tableau.
 Created December 2018.

 Goal
 --------------------